FIS Acoustic Verification Scheme

 In a bid to curb growing incidents of ‘passing off’ FIS has teamed up with Cundall Acoustics to develop an acoustic test certificate verification scheme.
 The scheme takes test data and reports and runs a series of checks to verify information is accurate and genuine.

-To introduce standard methodology to support honest and consistent declaration of acoustic performance, encouraging best practice and preventing inaccurate or misleading information from undermining the market and responsible manufacturers.
+This accreditation scheme was established to introduce standard methodology and support honest and consistent declaration of acoustic performance, encouraging best practice and preventing inaccurate or misleading information from undermining the market and responsible manufacturers.

 Introduction to the FIS Acoustic Verification Scheme